-I have not experienced the new computer-based system from the CFA Institute, but I am familiar with SEC and FINRA exams which are computer-based.
-However, if there is the opportunity to take five minutes (or less) and read through the morning session (and afternoon session later), do it quickly and set priorities in terms of questions that should be answered first, mentally deciding which you can answer best, quickest, easiest.
+For the computer-based testing system, take the opportunity to spend five minutes (or less) and read through all of the questions for the morning session (and afternoon session later).
+Do it quickly and set priorities in terms of questions that should be answered first, mentally deciding which you can answer best, quickest, easiest.
 Familiarizing yourself with the topic areas on that session will start to focus your thoughts.
+Highlighting key words is now available on the exam.